Family finds 300-year-old sunken treasure off Florida's east coast

 After the discovery last month, a team of Spanish historians realized the piece fit together with another artifact recovered 25 years ago.
 It formed an accessory called a pyx, worn on a chain around a high priest’s neck to carry the communion host.
 The dollar value is uncertain.

-“It’s priceless, unique, one of a kind,” said Brent Brisben, operations manager for Queens Jewels, which owns rights to the wreckage, located in 15-foot (4.5-meter) deep Atlantic Ocean waters.
+“It’s priceless, unique, one of a kind,” said Brent Brisben, operations manager for 1715 Fleet – Queens Jewels, which owns rights to the wreckage, located in 15-foot (4.5-meter) deep Atlantic Ocean waters.

 Schmitt, who lives near Orlando, last year discovered about $300,000 worth of gold coins and chains from the same wreckage, Brisben said.
 Schmitt’s parents have hunted for sunken treasure as a hobby for a decade.